pip-services/pip-services-docs/content/en/python/mysql/_index.md

 no_list: true
 weight: 500
 description: >
-    MySQL components for Python.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
+    This module contains components used to implement MySQL persistence.
 ---

 ### Packages